-- Cornbread-Topped Chili Mac - A perfect cozy dinner for the beginner kitchen witch.
+- Cornbread Chili Casserole - A perfect cozy dinner for the beginner kitchen witch.

 Cranberries honor both water and fire, and the way they're harvested certainly makes them look like a lake of fire.
 They are a symbol of abundance, energy, healing, and love.
 And from a culinary standpoint, they provide a punch of acidity and color to what can sometimes be a bland meal.

 - Cranberry Margarita - Sweet, tart, and ready to party.

 - Cranberry Mule - Cranberry gets combined with fiery ginger in this cocktail.
 Drink this around the bonfire.

 - White Chocolate Cranberry Oatmeal Cookies - Oats and grains are also celebrated at this time of year.